duke-malaria-collaboratory/DiscovR/_episodes/03-r-data-analysis.md

 > **Reminder:** Many of these packages, including `dplyr` , come with "Cheatsheets" found under the **Help** RStudio menu tab.
 {: .solution}

-#### Investigating population over time.
+#### Investigating population by continent.
 _[Back to top](#contents)_

-Next, make a scatter plot of year vs. population, separated into a plot for each contient.
+Next, make plot comparing the population of countries on different continents.
 Feel free to look back at the content from yesterday if you want!

 Bonus 1: Change the y axis to a log10 scale so that you can see the spread in the data a bit better.